Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 How big is the Epping forest?

-Epping Forest is 339 km², 2,400-hectare vast ancient forest managed by Britain’s capital city London falls under the county of Essex in southeast England.
-The woodland’s 4,270 acres (1,728 hectares) is conserved for special scientific interest.
+Epping Forest is 339 km², a 2,400-hectare vast ancient forest managed by Britain’s capital city, London, which falls under the county of Essex in southeast England.
+The woodland’s 4,270 acres (1,728 hectares) are conserved for special scientific interest.

 The forest is about 12 miles (19 kilometres) long on the north-south side and 2.5 miles (4 kilometres) east-west.
 The east-west path is narrow in most places, consists of forests, grasslands, heaths, streams, reservoirs and ponds, and has loamy soils.
 Epping Forest is on a ridge between the Lea and Roding river valleys.